jaumebarber/jaumebarber.github.io/about.md

 # I'm now working as a
 *July, 2024 -- This very morning*\\
 **DevOps Engineer at [Alten](https://www.alten.es)**\\
 which entails development and maintenance of a datalake platform built upon AWS Glue, Lambdas, CloudFormation, and so on and so forth, big castle really, trust me ;).
-My job there includes full stack development, mostly in Python and Angular, client service and product optimisation.
+My job there includes full stack development, mostly in Python and Angular, client support and product optimisation.

 # Before that, I was
 *June, 2021 -- January, 2023*\\